Eve Troutt Powell

 - History of African slavery in the Nile valley

-Eve M. Troutt Powell is an associate professor who teaches the history of the modern Middle East.
+Eve M. Troutt Powell is the Christopher H. Browne Distinguished Professor of History and Africana Studies who teaches the history of the modern Middle East.
 As a cultural historian, she emphasizes the exploration of literature and film in her courses.
 She is the author of Tell This in my Memory: Stories of Enslavement from Egypt, Sudan and the Ottoman Empire (Stanford University Press, 2012), A Different Shade of Colonialism: Egypt, Great Britain and the Mastery of the Sudan (University of California, 2003) and the co-author, with John Hunwick, of The African Diaspora in the Mediterranean Lands of Islam, (Princeton Series on the Middle East, Markus Wiener Press, 2002).
 Troutt Powell received her B.A, M.A and PhD from Harvard University.
 Prior to coming to Penn she taught for ten years at The University of Georgia.
 She has received fellowships from the American Research Center in Egypt and the Social Science Research Council, and has been a fellow at the Institute for Advanced Study in Princeton and at the Radcliffe Institute for Advanced Study.
 In 2003 she was named a MacArthur Foundation Fellow.